The Courts, Part 2: Which Court Can Hear Your Case?

 A court must have the authority to enforce the kinds of laws (or legal rights and duties) that are involved in the dispute.
 This authority, called subject matter jurisdiction, is defined by the law creating the court.

-To answer the question, keep in mind that federal courts are created by federal laws.
 State courts are established by state laws.
 Usually, the jurisdictions of local government courts are also defined by state laws.

 A person breaking a federal law-such as smuggling drugs into the country from a foreign state-would be tried in federal court.
 In general, federal courts hear disputes arising under federal laws.
 A person breaking a Georgia law can only be tried for it in a Georgia court.
 The same would be true for other states as well.
 A federal court or a court in another state would not have subject matter jurisdiction over the case.